How to Check the V5C Before Buying a Used Motorhome

 - Document Reference Number: Ensure you are looking at the most recent V5C by checking the issue date; older versions are invalidated when a new one is issued.

-- Previous Keepers: A high frequency of owners in a short period (e.g., 4 keepers in 24 months) may suggest recurring mechanical or habitation issues.
+- Previous Keepers: A high frequency of owners in a short period may suggest recurring mechanical or habitation issues.

 - Revenue Weight: This should match the MAM.
 It dictates your annual Vehicle Excise Duty (VED) rate.